mag1cianag/cs61c/summary/cache.md

 ## 组相联(set associative)

+more flexible than DM,more structured than FA
+N-away set-associative: Divide $ into sets,each of which consists of N slots

+* Memory block maps to a set determined by index field and is placed in any of the N slots of that set
+* Call N the associativity
+* Replacement policy applies to every set

 Hit rate(HR): Percentage of memory accesses in a program or set of instructions that result in a cache hit
 Miss rate(MR): Like hit rate,but for cache misses

 Hit time (HT): Time to access cache(including Tag comparsion)
 Miss penalty(MP): Time to replace a block in the cache from a lower level in the memory hierarchy

+when load a block ,load the block with 0 offset

+## Average Memory Access Time

+Average Memory Access Time: Hit time + Miss rate * Miss penalty

+Cache size dreases -> hit time decreases
+As associativity increases,so dose hit time

+Compulsory: cold start

+Capacity: Cache connot contain all blocks accessed by the program,so full associativity won't hold all blocks

+Conflict: Multiple memory locations mapped to the same cache location,so there's a lack of associativity

+Solutions
+Compulsory:

+* increase block size(increase MP;too large blocks could increase MR)

+Capactiy

+* increase cache size (increase HT)

+Conflict:

+* increase associativity(increase HT)

+## Multilevel cache

+L1$ focuses on low hit time

+L2$,L3$ focus on low miss rate